obezag/fvtt-split-up-map-module/README.md

 Open that link in your browser to download the module to your computer.
 Once it's downloaded, unzip it to a suitable location.
 You will need the path to the folder that contains the file "module.json" for the script.

 ## Step 2: Run the script
 In a command prompt, run _python fvtt-split-up-map-module.py_.
 I apologize that the program's output is so ugly.

 The program will ask you for the path to the folder containing the module's "module.json" folder.
 Give it that path and press enter.

 The program will then ask you for the path to an output folder.
 Create the folder in Windows Explorer and then enter its location in the program.
-(I would recommend creating this folder directly on your C:\ drive, to account for the unfortunate fact that Windows paths have a character limit).
+(I would recommend creating this folder directly on your C:\ drive, to account for the unfortunate fact that Windows paths have a character limit and this script creates long file names).

 The program will then, in that output folder, create one folder containing one module for each map in the original module.
-(This can easily take up twice the space on your local hard drive as the original module, because shared assets like music and tiles will be duplicated to each map where they are used.)
+(This can easily take up twice the space on your local hard drive as the original module, because shared assets like music and tiles will be duplicated to each map where they are used; but each single-map module will be much smaller than the single many-map module.)

 If your original module is named "Great-Free-Maps", each new module will be named something like "great-free-maps-goblin-ambush" or "great-free-maps-prison-escape"